felipecastrosales/felipecastrosales/README.md

 <h4 align="center">How are you?
 I hope you are well, welcome to my profile. 😊😄</h4>

 <p align="center">
-I am passionate about all types of programming, from web to mobile, and I always seek to improve my learning, and to be always challenging myself and learning new things.<br>
+I am passionate, I love and live programming, and I always seek to improve and intensify my learning, always challenging myself and learning new things.<br>
-Since I fell in love and got to know this area of technology more, I never saw the world the same way again, and everything can be the basis for a great idea.<br>
+The programming made me see that the world is not the same as before I met it, and I experience this with every line of code made.<br>
-I am a very optimistic person with my plans and goals, and especially with the goals that I set myself, and the main one is always seeking to improve, to be better day after day, because that is my essence and what defines me.
-I like to keep myself informed and updated, and I always try to learn about what I don't know, and go even deeper into the things I already know.
+I am very optimistic with my goals, dreams and especially with the goals that I trace to my inner self.
+The main one is always to fight my biggest enemy, yesterday's self.
+I try to be better day after day, in every way, in the professional, personal, social, and my family!
+This is my essence and what defines me.<br>
+I always keep myself informed and updated, and I always try to learn about what I don't know, and of course, to go even deeper into the things I already know.
 I love to stimulate my ability to solve problems and my creativity.
 </p>

  ---